Planning & Zoning for Your Rebuild

 - Looking Up Your Zoning

-Each jurisdiction creates and monitors its own zoning!
-Again, you can identify your specific zoning by visiting your local government’s property or zoning look up tool and entering your property address or Parcel Number, found on your tax bill.- LA County: Z-Net is an online web-based mapping tool to help residents of unincorporated LA County identify their zoning based on their address.
-If you are not in unincorporated LA County and live in one of the County’s 88 cities, you have to find that city’s specific zoning.
+You can identify your specific zoning by visiting your local government’s property or zoning look up tool and entering your property address or Parcel Number, found on your tax bill.- LA County: Z-Net is an online web-based mapping tool to help residents of unincorporated LA County identify their zoning based on their address.
+If you live in one of the County’s 88 cities, you have to find that city’s specific zoning.

 - LA City: ZIMAS is a web-based mapping tool that provides planning and zoning information for the City of Los Angeles.
 It offers parcel-specific information like allowable land use and zoning designations.

-They also include links to other resources like the LA Department of Public Works Building Permit Viewer.
-These portals will provide you more comprehensive information on your specific property.
-For LA County, you can navigate to the LA County Assessor Portal and see a page with details on your property, including:
+These portals also include links to other resources like the LA Department of Public Works Building Permit Viewer and comprehensive information on your specific property.
+For LA County, you can navigate to the LA County Assessor Portal and view details on your property, including:

 - Use Type